Lavan1999/Dataset-20_GarmentWorkerPrediction_RandomForest/README.md

 - 13 idle_time : The amount of time when the production was interrupted due to several reasons
 - 14 idle_men : The number of workers who were idle due to production interruption
 - 15 actual_productivity : The actual % of productivity that was delivered by the workers.
 It ranges from 0-1.

+ ## Conclusion:
+This dataset can be used for regression purpose by predicting the productivity range (0-1) or for classification purpose by transforming the productivity range (0-1) into different classes.